Amara War Cemetery: Burials

 The cemetery contains 4,621 burials from the First World War, of which more than 3,000 were interred after the end of the war.
 Only 3,696 of the dead have been identified.
 In 1933, the grave headstones were removed after it was found that they were being damaged by salts in the soil and a memorial wall erected instead with the names of the dead engraved upon plaques.

 Graves at Amara include the surgeon Sir Victor Horsley, and Victoria Cross recipients Sidney William Ware, Edgar Christopher Cookson, and Edward Elers Delaval Henderson.
 Captain Alfred Wallace Harvey of the Royal Army Medical Corps, who was shot by a sentry from his own side, is also buried at Amara.

 Immediately to the south of the British cemetery is the Amara (Left Bank) Indian War Cemetery which contains the graves of more than 5,000 Indian soldiers killed during the Mesopotamian campaign.

 Condition

-In 2003, the BBC reported that the cemetery was in the care of Hassan Hatif Moson who said that he took the keeper's job in 1977 and had maintained the cemetery despite threats from Ba'ath Party officials.
+In 2003, the BBC reported that the cemetery was in the care of Mr Hasan Ahtif Mousa who said that he took the keeper's job in 1962 and had maintained the cemetery despite threats from Ba'ath Party officials.
 He said he had not been paid since 1991 but received support from Baroness Nicholson of Winterbourne, founder of the charity AMAR.
-The CWGC, however, said that Mosa has never been in their employ but that they would be appointing a caretaker for the cemetery.
+Recently due to the efforts of the then British Embassy Defense Attache Brigadier Adam McCrae the CWGC now pays Mr Mousa.